JoeBwonKenobi/NYCRestarauntInspections/README.md

 ![Distribution of Box Scores for inspections](https://github.com/JoeBwonKenobi/NYCRestarauntInspections/assets/117705408/53c31b9b-b282-431a-81f9-1e7a8221b24d)

-These are the average inspection scores for each boro
+These are the average inspection scores for each boro.
+The lower the score, the better the inspection turned out.

 ![Average Inspection Score for Pizaa Restaurants in each Boro](https://github.com/JoeBwonKenobi/NYCRestarauntInspections/assets/117705408/c816f6b4-19e1-45b5-b801-d4427ace5d17)